Nationwide student anti-war strike of 1970

-The nationwide student anti-war strike of 1970 was a massive outpouring of anti-Vietnam War protests that erupted in May of 1970 in response to the expansion of the war into neighboring Cambodia.
-The strike began on May 1 with walk-outs from college and high school classrooms on nearly 900 campuses across the United States.
+The first nationwide student strike erupted across the United States in May 1970, initially in response to the US expansion of the Vietnam War into neighboring Cambodia.
+The strike began on May 1 with walk-outs from university, college, and high school classrooms on nearly 900 campuses across the United States.
 It increased dramatically following the shooting of students at Kent State University in Ohio by National Guardsmen on May 4.
 While a number of violent incidents occurred during the protests, for the most part, they were peaceful.

 History

 Announcement of Cambodian campaign

-In a televised address to the nation on April 30, 1970, President Richard Nixon announced the expansion of the Vietnam War into Cambodia.
+President Richard Nixon authorized the expansion of the Vietnam War into Cambodia on April 28, 1970, with a televised announcement of the expansion occurring on April 30.
 On May 1, protests on college campuses and in cities throughout the U.S. began.
 In Seattle, over a thousand protestors gathered at the Federal Courthouse and cheered speakers.
 Significant protests also occurred at the University of Maryland, the University of Cincinnati, and Princeton University.

 Kent State shootings and reactions

-At Kent State University in Ohio, a demonstration with about 500 students was held on the Commons.
-On May 2, unknown individuals burned down the ROTC building at Kent State.
-On May 4, poorly trained Ohio National Guardsmen opened fire without warning on protesters, killing four students and wounding ten others during a large demonstration at the school.
-In the following days, more than 450 university, college and high school campuses across the country were shut down by student strikes, along with both violent and non-violent protests that involved more than 4 million students.
+On May 1 at Kent State University in Ohio, students in the graduate history department organized a protest of about 500 at the Victory Bell on the Commons.
+May 2, unidentified students burned down the ROTC building at Kent State.
+On May 4, Ohio National Guardsmen opened fire without warning on protesters, killing four students and wounding nine others during a large demonstration at the school.
+In the following days, more than 450 university, college, and high school campuses across the country experienced student strikes, along with both violent and non-violent protests that involved more than 4 million students.